wojtkowiak/meteor-desktop/README.md

 `newVersionReady`|`(version, desktopVersion)`|emitted when a new `Meteor` bundle was downloaded and is ready to be applied
 `revertVersionReady`|`(version)`|emitted just before the `Meteor` app version will be reverted (due to faulty version fallback mechanism) be applied

 Your can also emit events on this bus as well.
-A good practice is to namespace them like i.e. `myModule.initalized`.
+A good practice is to namespace them using dots, like for instance `myModule.initalized`.

 #### `modules`

 Object with references to other modules and plugins.
-Plugins can be found under their names i.e. `modules['meteor-desktop-splash-screen]`.
+Plugins can be found under their names i.e., `modules['meteor-desktop-splash-screen]`.
 Any module can be found under the name from `module.json`.
 Internal modules such as `autoupdate` and `localServer` are also there.
 You can also get reference to the `desktop.js` from `modules['desktop']` (note that the reference is also passed in the `desktopLoaded` event).